openziti/ziti-doc/docfx_project/articles/zitification/prometheus/part2.md

 In this article we've done a lot of OpenZiti CLI work, run some `kubectl` and `helm` commands but we still haven't explored what it is we are building and why it's so cool.
 We'll do that in the [last, and final](./part3.md) article.
 Hopefully, the payoff for you will be as rewarding as it was for me while building this article series.

+---

+#### Addendum - a Quicker Start

+All the commands above are also available in github as `.sh` scripts.
+If you would prefer, you can clone the ziti-doc repository and access the scripts from `${checkout_root}/docfx_project/articles/zitification/prometheus/scripts`.
+"Cleanup" scripts are also provided if desired.